Below is a list of commonly asked questions about getting involved. The answers are a bit further down.

 Yes, DOC enjoys the help of many international volunteers every year.
-Volunteer opportunities are listed on this website.
+Volunteer projects are listed on this website.
 If you see a project you would like to volunteer for, contact the relevant DOC office to see if there is a space for you.

 Does DOC cover my expenses if I'm a volunteer?

 Each project is different but volunteers usually need to cover their own expenses.
 Accommodation may be provided for longer projects at remote sites.
-Specific details about each volunteer opportunity are provided on this website.
+Specific details about each volunteer project are provided on this website.